orioledb/orioledb/doc/usage.md

 --------

 ### Main parameters
  * `orioledb.main_buffers` -- the size of shared memory, where hot data pages of OrioleDB tables are cached.
 This parameter is analog of the built-in `shared_buffers` GUC parameter.
 The default is `64 MB`.
 A good starting point for this parameter if only OrioleDB tables are used is 1/4 of RAM and setting `shared_buffers` to default value `128 MB`.
-If OrioleDB and heap tables are used equally, then this parameter and `shared_buffers` to 1/8 of RAM each.
+If OrioleDB and heap tables are used equally, then 1/8 of RAM for this parameter and 1/8 of RAM for `shared_buffers`.
  * `orioledb.free_tree_buffers` -- shared memory size for metadata of block allocators for compressed tables.
 The default is `8 MB`.
 We recommend increasing the value of this parameter to work with large compressed tables.
  * `orioledb.catalog_buffers` -- shared memory size of table metadata.
 The default value is `8 MB`.
 We recommend increasing the value of this parameter to work with a large number of tables.
  * `orioledb.undo_buffers` -- the shared memory ring buffer size for older versions of rows and pages.
 The default is `1 MB`.